tikalk/go-distribution-workshop/README.md

 ## Environment ##

-In order to get your hands dirty in this workshop, you'll have to install the following:
+In order to get your hands dirty in this workshop, make sure you got the following prerequisites set up:
 * Redis server
 * GO SDK
 * Go IDE
+* GIT

 ### Redis Server ###